Tender (rail): With track pans or water troughs

-In the UK, the USA and France, water troughs (in the US, track pans) were provided on some main lines to allow locomotives to replenish their water supply while moving.
+In the UK, the USA and France, water troughs (in the USA, track pans) were provided on some main lines to allow locomotives to replenish their water supply while moving.
 A "water scoop" was fitted under the tender or the rear water tank in the case of a large tank engine; the fireman remotely lowered the scoop into the trough, the speed of the engine forced the water up into the tank, and the scoop was raised once it was full.

-The fuel and water capacities of a tender are usually proportional to the rate at which they are consumed, though there were exceptions.
+The fuel and water capacities of a tender are usually proportional to the rate at which they are consumed, although there were exceptions.
 The Pennsylvania Railroad and the New York Central Railroad used track pans on many of their routes, allowing locomotives to pick up water at speed.
 The result was that the water tanks on these tenders were proportionally much smaller.

 In the UK water troughs were used by three of the Big Four railways.
 The exception was the Southern Railway – mainly because the majority of the Southern's operations were based around short-distance commuter, suburban and rural services with frequent station stops where water could be taken on from water columns.
 The Southern's decision to electrify its routes into London with a third rail system also made the installation of water troughs impractical.
 Only on the former London and South Western Railway routes west of Salisbury, where long-distance express trains operated, was the lack of troughs a problem.
-Rather than install troughs the L&SWR (and the Southern) equipped its express locomotives with special high-capacity tenders with a water capacity of 4,000 gallons (18,200 L) running on a pair of twin-axle bogies.
+Rather than install troughs the L&SWR (and the Southern Railway) equipped its express locomotives with special high-capacity tenders with a water capacity of 4,000 gallons (18,200 L) running on a pair of twin-axle bogies.
 These were known to railwaymen as "water cart" tenders.